"What Do You Do?": An Explainer

 At its core, I work to catalyze and connect communities and initiatives.
 A catalyst does not impose direction.
 It reduces friction so momentum can build.
 In practice, this might involve convening actors who share an intention but lack coordination, or clarifying a strategic question that unlocks movement.

 Professionally, I describe this as systems change strategy and network weaving.
 Personally, the boundary blurs.
-This work is less a traditional occupation and more a disciplined mode of participating in society.
-It shapes how I spend my days, how I build relationships, and how I allocate attention.
+This work is less a traditional occupation and more a disciplined mode of participating in society, shaping how I spend my days, build relationships, and allocate attention.
 Livelihood and life converge around contribution.

 The Water We Swim In